learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PDFKit.md

 ## Advanced Usage

-### Custom Fonts
+### Custom Fonts in PDFKit

-PDFKit supports custom fonts in TrueType (.ttf), OpenType (.otf), WOFF, and SVG formats.
-This feature allows for a wide range of typographic options.
+PDFKit's support for custom fonts including TrueType (.ttf), OpenType (.otf), WOFF, and SVG formats opens up a wide array of typographic possibilities, making your documents visually appealing and tailored to your branding or design requirements.
+To use a custom font in PDFKit, you first need to have the font file accessible in your project.
+Here's a brief guide:

+1. **Obtain the Font**: Ensure you have the correct format of the font you wish to use.
+If the font isn't freely available, you may need to purchase it from a type foundry or a font marketplace.
+2. **Include the Font in Your Project**: Place the font file in a directory accessible to your PDFKit script.
+3. **Load the Font into PDFKit**: Use the `font()` method to load your custom font.
+For example, `doc.font('path/to/your/font.ttf')` sets the current font to your custom font.

+For more detailed instructions and examples, the PDFKit documentation is a valuable resource.
+While I can't link to external websites directly, the official [PDFKit website](http://pdfkit.org/) and its GitHub repository contain extensive guides and examples on how to integrate custom fonts.

 ### Multipage Support